-the AMF either receives the Paging Cause from the SMF or determines a Paging Cause based on HPLMN/DNN/5QI configuration and the ARP/PPI received from the SMF.
+- Option 1: the AMF receives the Paging Cause from the SMF.

+- Option 2: the AMF determines a Paging Cause based on HPLMN/DNN/5QI configuration and the ARP/PPI received from the SMF.

 - sends the N2 paging signalling with Paging Cause for all the UE; or sends Paging Cause only for the UEs indicating request for Paging Cause or send the NAS notification message over non-3GPP access if UE is registered with both 3GPP access and non-3GPP access on same PLMN.
 The AMF stores the UE request for paging cause in the UE context, if received.

 NG-RAN: